heilaaks/snippy/docs/dev/SCRIBBLING.md

        The operations will flow from the beginning to end and there are no intermediate exists or shortcust.
-But the error handling must be made simple in order to keep the implemenrtation size in control.
-The target is not to try to recover all possible errors but fail the operation as soon as the first failure is detected by setting an error cause.
+But the error handling must be made simple in order to keep the implementation size in control.
+The target is not to try to recover all possible errors but to fail operation as soon as the first failure is detected by setting an error cause.

-       For example if the search category (scat) parameter is failty for one category, it will fail the whole setting of internal configuration for scat configuration.
-This for example results empty tuple for the scat that minimizes the search results.
+       For example if the search category (scat) parameter is failty for one category, it will fail setting of scat configuration and no search is made from any existing category.
+This example results no search hits at all and it minimizes the search results.

     TIME STAMPS